Ancient North Eurasian: Tarim mummies

-A 2021 genetic study on the Tarim mummies found that they were primarily descended from a population represented by the Afontova Gora 3 specimen (AG3), genetically displaying "high affinity" with it.
+A genomic study published in 2021 found that the early Bronze Age Tarim mummies (dating from 2,135 to 1,623 BCE) were primarily descended from a population represented by the Afontova Gora 3 specimen (AG3), genetically displaying "high affinity" with it.
 The genetic profile of the Afontova Gora 3 individual represented about 72% of the ancestry of the Tarim mummies, while the remaining 28% of their ancestry was derived from a population represented by the Baikal EBA (Early Bronze Age Northeast Asian Baikal populations).

 The Tarim mummies are thus one of the rare Holocene populations who derive most of their ancestry from the Ancient North Eurasians (ANE, specifically the Mal'ta and Afontova Gora populations), despite their distance in time (around 14,000 years).
 Having survived in a type of genetic bottleneck in the Tarim basin where they preserved and perpetuated their ANE ancestry, the Tarim mummies, more than any other ancient populations, can be considered "the best representatives" of the Ancient North Eurasians among all sampled known Bronze Age populations.
 The so-called "Western features" of the Tarim Mummies are probably due to their Ancient North Eurasian ancestry.

 West Asian populations

 Mesolithic and Neolithic Iranian populations derived a significant amount of their ancestry from an ANE-like geneflow.
 ANE ancestry is present among Neolithic Iranians as well as the distantly related Caucasus hunter-gatherers, with the remainder ancestry being largely derived from local or nearby West Eurasian and Basal Eurasian sources.

 An early Neolithic specimen (Tutkaul1) from Tajikistan was found to be primarily derived from Ancient North Eurasians with some additional Neolithic Iranian-related inputs.
-The sample is closely related to Afontova Gora 3 (AG3) and Mal’ta 1, as well as to the West Siberian hunter-gatherers (Tyumen and Sosnoviy).
+The sample is closely related to Afontova Gora 3 (AG3) and Mal'ta 1, as well as to the West Siberian hunter-gatherers (Tyumen and Sosnoviy).
 While the sample also displays affinity for Eastern hunter-gatherers (EHGs), AG3 was found to be closer to EHGs than Tutkaul1, who instead may be a good proxy for ANE-related ancestry among ancient populations from the Iran and the Turan region.